xiyuan404/yet_another_insigificant/docs/datav/codes/code/course-full/module_06/lesson_06.02/adding-gridlines.md

 ![d3.timeMonth.floor() example](./public/images/11-radar-weather-chart/timeMonth-example.png)

-d3 time intervals also have a `.range()` method that will return a list of datetime objects, spaced by the specified interval, between two dates, passed as parameters.
+d3 time intervals also have a `.range()` method that will return a list of ndatetime objects, spaced by the specified interval, between two dates, passed as parameters.

 Let's try it out by creating our list of months!